iammadhankumar/fullstack-java-interview-guide/md-files/database-interview-questions.md

 NoSQL databases are designed for handling large amounts of unstructured data.
 Unlike relational databases, they don’t use tables with rows and columns.
 Instead, they store data in various formats, like documents, key-value pairs, or graphs

+#### 4. What is transactions in database ?
+The transactions is series of the operations performed with in the database.
+All the operations must be completed successfully; if not, the transaction is rolled back to keep the database correct.

+#### 5. Explain about ACID property ?
+The ACID properties ensure that database transactions are processed reliably.</br>
+* <b>Atomicity:</b> A transaction happens completely or not at all. </br>
+* <b>Consistency:</b> A transaction keeps the database in a correct state.</br>
+* <b>Isolation:</b> Transactions don’t interfere with each other.</br>
+* <b>Durability:</b> Once a transaction is finished, its changes are permanent, even if there’s a failure.

 ## SQL

 #### 1. What is SQL ?